bcc-code/bcc-media-adr/02-analytics/technical.md

 ### Person analytics ID

-You can get this ID by sending a token to TODO.
+You can get this ID by sending an authenticated request to `https://API_DOMAIN/api/analitycsid`.
 The returned value is an hash of the userID + a secret.
 This ensures that we are able to link all data to one user from different systems, while preventing anyone from being able to reverse the process or generate analytics IDs if they do not posses the secret.

 ## Identify